UnlyEd/next-right-now/README_DEPENDENCIES.md

 In the source code, we always use `@sentry/node`, which is automatically converted at build step by babel. (see [next.config.js](next.config.js))

-This way, we always use the same import, which is linked to the right package based on the engine target.
+This way, we always use the same import, which is linked to the right package based on the runtime engine target.

 ---